Logan Couture nets pair as Sharks outlast Blues

 Sanford turned the puck over to Kane in his own zone -- and Kane snapped the puck through Binnington from the right circle for his fifth goal of the season.

-San Jose made it 2-0 after Binnington turned the puck over to Lebanc while moving the puck along the wall.
-Lebanc fed Couture at the net front for a redirection goal.
+San Jose made it 2-0 after Binnington turned the puck over to Labanc while moving the puck along the wall.
+Labanc fed Couture at the net front for a redirection goal.

 The Sharks upped their lead to 3-0 at 3:48 of the second period when Tomas Hertl set up Balcers with a centering pass from behind the net into slot.
 It was Balcers' first goal of the season.